AvtsVivek/LearnVsExt/src/tasks/552450-CommunityActiveProcess/ReadMe.md

 3. We then press F5 to start running the projects.

 4. This example demonistrates how an extension can get more information about such apps which Visual Studio is running and debugging.

+5. This example also introduces Mvvm in the application.

 ## References
 1. https://stackoverflow.com/a/36260234/1977871